LnBdd/hyberflow/index.md

   <img src="images/banner/Print_Head.png" width=350>
 </p>

-# HYPBERFLOW - a novel hydraulically actuated open source bioextrusion printhead
+# HYBERFLOW - a novel hydraulically actuated open source bioextrusion printhead

-HYPBERFLOW is an printhead for bioextrusion applications and was developed at the Leibniz Universität Hannover by the [Institute for Mechatronic Systems](https://www.imes.uni-hannover.de/en/).
+HYBERFLOW is an printhead for bioextrusion applications and was developed at the Leibniz Universität Hannover by the [Institute for Mechatronic Systems](https://www.imes.uni-hannover.de/en/).

 This documentation enables you to rebuild the system and integrate it in your bioprinter setup.
 We provide an example code to interface the module through a serial commincation.
 Since the control of the actual extrusion of the module is done by an onboard microcontroller, mulitple modules can be interfaced and operated simultaniously.

 ## Citing

-The HYPBERFLOW was first presented and evaluated in an [Bioprinting paper](https://www.sciencedirect.com/science/article/pii/S240588662500051X) in 2025, which is freely available.
+The HYBERFLOW was first presented and evaluated in an [Bioprinting paper](https://www.sciencedirect.com/science/article/pii/S240588662500051X) in 2025, which is freely available.
 If you use parts of this project for your reserach, please cite the publication:
 ```
 Leon Budde, Julia Hundertmark, Tim Meyer, Thomas Seel, Daniel O.M.
 Weber,
 HYBERFLOW — enabling non-invasive flow rate feedback control in bioprinting via hydraulic actuation,